 3. Recurring Revenue Model

-This model aligns incentives: the SaaS company succeeds only if customers continue to derive value month after month.
+Importantly, this model aligns incentives: the SaaS company succeeds only if customers continue to derive value month after month.
 Poor products or service result in churn, which directly impacts revenue.

 4. High Gross Margins

-The best B2B SaaS companies operate at 70–85% gross margins.
+Top-performing B2B SaaS companies operate at 70–85% gross margins.
 Because the marginal cost of serving an additional customer is low (mostly hosting and support), SaaS businesses can scale revenue without proportionally scaling costs.

-This creates leverage.
-A $10M ARR SaaS company with 80% gross margins has $8M to invest in sales, marketing, R&D, and growth—far more than a services business with 30–50% margins.
+As a result, a $10M ARR SaaS company with 80% gross margins has $8M to invest in sales, marketing, R&D, and growth—far more than a services business with 30–50% margins.

 5. Efficient Customer Acquisition